Skip to What's New

 1987

-Granny Artemis & Paghat the Ratgirl live on a high hilltop in a working-class neighborhood near Puget Sound.
-In the 1870s the settlement was called Charlestown, today called "the old Charlestown neighborhood" overlooking Sinclair Inlet.
+Granny Artemis & Paghat the Ratgirl live on a high hilltop in a working-class neighborhood overlooking Sinclair Inlet of Puget Sound.
+In the 1870s the settlement was called Charlestown, today called "the old Charlestown neighborhood."
 Our Edwardian era home was a humble orchard grower's house a century ago, but by today's standard it's a mini-mansion.
-It's certainly a wonderful place for two eccentric gals, who've been making a bit of a living off the arts, to ramble around in.
+It's certainly a wonderful place for two eccentric gals to ramble around in.

-The plan for the garden was to have woodland gardens completely encircling the house.
+The plan from the start was to have woodland gardens completely encircling the house.
 We've mostly achieved that.
 As trees & shrubs grow, we have more & more the pleasing illusion that we live in the woods, even though we don't.

 [Garden Indexes: What's New]